This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was not that hot when we visited, but possibly the windiest.
 It did a good job of nearly knocking us off our feet, but at least it cooled things down a little.

-The hottest, driest, and lowest part of the continent didn’t stop wowing and surprising us from the reminder of our stay.
+The hottest, driest, and lowest part of the continent didn’t stop wowing and surprising us for the remainder of our stay.

 Things to Do in Death Valley National Park